auscompgeek/sphinxify/README.md

 If a Java function prototype is also given, sphinxify will also output a Python type-hinted function signature.

+You can also run `sphinxify server` and it will pop up a browser that you can use to run sphinxify on the input also.

 There is also a `sphinxify yaml` mode for the [robotpy-ctre][].

 [RobotPy]: https://robotpy.github.io